The Masque of Indian and China Knights: Background

 This masque marked the return of the royal households to London after an outbreak of plague.
 The households of Anne of Denmark and Prince Henry had travelled to Winchester, and entertained themselves in October with the masque, Prince Henry's Welcome at Winchester.
 The French ambassador, Christophe de Harlay, Count of Beaumont, heard that Anne of Denmark was planning more superior and costly events for Christmas time, to be realised as this masque and The Vision of the Twelve Goddesses.
+There was also an equestrian show of running at the ring, and a special "standing" was built for Anne of Denmark to use as a grandstand.

 Merry gentlemen

-Arbella Stuart identifies the Masque of Knights and another masque as the invention of a group of male courtiers rather than the queen's personal production, writing on 18 December 1603 that she was their confidante, "Certain noblemen (whom I may not yet name to you because some of them have made me of their counsel) intend another.
+A letter written by Arbella Stuart appears to identify the Masque of Knights and another masque as the invention of a group of male courtiers rather than the queen's personal production, writing on 18 December 1603 that she was their confidante, "Certain noblemen (whom I may not yet name to you because some of them have made me of their counsel) intend another.
 Certain gentlemen of a good sort another".
 On 21 December Dudley Carleton wrote that the Duke of Lennox was the deviser or producer of the masques to be performed by men, "We shall have a merry Christmas at Hampton Court, for both male and female masques are all ready bespoken, whereof the Duke is rector chori of the one side, and the Lady Bedford of the other".

+The French ambassador, Christophe de Harlay, Count of Beaumont, and the Spanish ambassador Juan de Tassis, 1st Count of Villamediana competed for precedence at court.
+Beaumont was invited to Lennox's masque and Villamediana was invited to the more prestigious twelfth night masque, The Vision of the Twelve Goddesses.
+Beaumont took this as a slight, but was compelled to attend the gentleman's masque or sword dance.
+The controversy delayed the production of The Vision of the Twelve Goddesses.